Windows 10 diagnostic data for the Full telemetry level

 - Environment from which the event was logged -- Application ID of app or component that logged the event, Session GUID.
 Used to track events over a given period of time such the period an app is running or between boots of the OS.

 - The diagnostic event name, Event ID, ETW opcode, version, schema signature, keywords, and flags

-- HTTP header information including IP address.
-This is not the IP address of the device but the source address in the network packet header received by the diagnostics ingestion service.
+- HTTP header information, including the IP address.
+This IP address is the source address that’s provided by the network packet header and received by the diagnostics ingestion service.

 - Various IDs that are used to correlate and sequence related events together.

 - Device ID.
 This is not the user provided device name, but an ID that is unique for that device.

 - Device class -- Desktop, Server, or Mobile